-Creative solutions and strong relationships have worked so far, but the team envisions a more efficient system where a granary, mill, and even demonstration kitchen are all co-located.
+Creative solutions and strong relationships have worked so far, but the team envisions a more efficient system where a granary, mill, and demonstration kitchen are all co-located.
 “The limiting factor here isn’t farmers that want to produce a healthier crop and get paid better for it,” Morse explains, “the limiting factor is infrastructure and distribution.”
 Despite these challenges, Cairnspring Mills is thriving.

 Before Cairnspring Mills was even a dream, a group of passionate bakers and community builders were gathering to address the demand for locally-grown grains.
 In 2007 they held the first Kneading Conference in Skowhegan, Maine to bring together farmers, bakers, millers, and oven-makers to discuss how to revive a local grain economy.2 From that place of intention, business partners Amber Lambke and Michael Scholz decided to start a mill to fill the need for grain processing infrastructure in the region.